bcgov/citz-imb-slam-app/docs/readme.md

 `NEXT_PUBLIC_CLIENT_ID={resource}`
 `NEXT_PUBLIC_CLIENT_SECRET=anything_you_want:)`

+Since this project uses a public client, a secret is not attached to it.
 If using a public client, the client secret still has to be defined. https://next-auth.js.org/